 The Sathya Sai Education in Human Values (SSEHV) Global Compendium

-The Sathya Sai Education in Human Values (SSEHV) Global Compendium is a major publication released by the Sathya Sai International Organization on Sai Baba’s Birthday, November 23, 2018.
-Now published on this SSIO website, this useful reference was compiled by the SSIO Education Committee with articles on principles and philosophy of Sai Baba’s education program and data on all SSEHV programs in schools and communities around the world.
+The Sathya Sai Education in Human Values (SSEHV) Global Compendium is a major publication released by the Sri Sathya Sai International Organization on Sai Baba’s Birthday, November 23, 2018.
+Now published on this SSSIO website, this useful reference was compiled by the SSSIO Education Committee with articles on principles and philosophy of Sai Baba’s education program and data on all SSEHV programs in schools and communities around the world.

 The Compendium’s extensive and interactive Table of Contents allows one to immediately access descriptions of SSEHV programs in any of 120 countries.